 The Staatliche Museen zu Berlin offers a total of 31 graduate-level Volontariat internships in museum work (for information on Volontariat opportunities in museum work, click here to download PDF).

 It is a long-standing tradition at the Staatliche Museen that people working on Volontariat internships are referred to as 'specialist museum assistants in professional training'.
 The professional training can occur in any collection, scientific institute, in the General Directorate, or selected conservation departments at the Staatliche Museen zu Berlin.
-Most Volontariat internships are offered by the Staatliche Museen’s art collections: the Nationalgalerie (comporomising Alter Nationalgalerie, Neuer Nationalgalerie, Hamburger Bahnhof – Museum für Gegenwart – Berlin, Sammlung Scharf Gerstenberg and Museum Berggruen), the Skulpturensammlung und Museum für Byzantinische Kunst, Gemäldegalerie, Kupferstichkabinett, Kunstbibliothek and Kunstgewerbemuseum.
+Most Volontariat internships are offered by the Staatliche Museen’s art collections: the Nationalgalerie (comporomising Alter Nationalgalerie, Neue Nationalgalerie, Hamburger Bahnhof – Museum für Gegenwart – Berlin, Sammlung Scharf Gerstenberg and Museum Berggruen), the Skulpturensammlung und Museum für Byzantinische Kunst, Gemäldegalerie, Kupferstichkabinett, Kunstbibliothek and Kunstgewerbemuseum.
 The two-year internship is held in two separate year-long placements in one or two collections or a department within the General Directorate.
 In our archaeological collections and ethnological museums, in our collections of Asian and Islamic art, and in our three research institutes (Institut für Museumsforschung, Rathgen-Forschungslabor and Zentralarchiv) the two-year internship occurs as a single placement.
 The internship in conservation usually lasts just one year.
 A training event for all specialist museum assistants at the Staatliche Museen zu Berlin is held once a month.
 Each meeting tackles cross-collection issues such as handling loans, budgeting, etc.